Skip to main content

 GuestLimited access—can only access agents they’ve been explicitly invited to

-For details on how roles affect agent access, see Access Control.
+For details on how roles affect agent access, and how to invite guests, see Access Control.

 Inviting members